superlativeinstruments/webusb-dfu-app/README.md

 - Find the device directory in `/public`.
 - Backup the current `latest.bin`.
 - Replace `latest.bin` with the new firmware.
 The file name must stay the same.

+## Troubleshooting / Known issues

+- The update process does not work if there is an active STLink connection to the device.
+Disconnect all active connections and try again if you are experience problems.